hientv1999/Dr.ESP32/README.md

       * Type `sudo nano /var/www/html/trackInfection.php`
       * Copy [this PHP script](abcxyz) to the newly created file
       * Remember to modify the $dbname, $username and $password variables with your own ones
+4. Create Python file to send email upon request by LAMP Server
+    * Connecting to Raspberry Pi with an SSH connection, then type `sudo nano /var/www/html/newmailing.py`
+    * Copy [this Python script](abcxyz) to the newly created file
+    * Remember to modify the